I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

 - 1/4 inch ginger, roughly chopped or 1 tsp ginger-garlic paste

-- 3 garlic cloves, optional, no need to use if using ginger-garlic paste
+- 3 garlic cloves (optional; omit if using ginger-garlic paste)

 - 4 dry red chilies, moderate hot variety, broken